bjssacademy/class-based-from-go/part2/chapter02.md

 ![Alt text](images/firstmethod.PNG)

-Okay, so now we are returning a string from the method, and that string will be "Hello, my name is " plus whatever is stored in the Name property.
+Okay, so now we are returning a string from the method, and that string will be "Hello, my name is " plus whatever is stored in the `Name` property.

-> You may notice here that we don't have that pointer receiver in C#, sho how does it know what properties it has access to?
+> You may notice here that we don't have that pointer receiver in C#, so how does it know what properties it has access to?
 Well, that's because of the scope.
 With methods defined inside the class, the code has access to its own properties.
 In Go, we have to do some magic to say "this belongs to this" to get this sort of functionality.

 ## Utilise our method!